bhja/scylla/README.md

-# Running the code and some sample data.
+# Running the code and sample input.

 A simple java code using DynamoDB API but utilizing the alternator feature of Scylla DB.